| Strategic Pricing with a Focus on the MarketBy Mark JeziorskiGenerating additional third party payments and improving the overall

 not going below the minimum prices, equalization of prices for charges

-Key Component 6 - Review of Every Price from the Model
+codes with the same CPT/HCPCS code, etc.).
+Key Component 6 - Review of Every Price from the ModelModels are wonderful tools that provide tremendous benefit in the realm

 of strategic pricing.
 However, models are not perfect.
 Some of the imperfections